jewettaij/visfd/doc/doc_filter_mrc.md

 ```
    -in SOURCE_FILE.rec
 ```
-(Note: Files may also end in ".mrc".
+(Note: **Files can end in ".mrc"** instead of ".rec".
- *Alternatively, the user can start with a blank image* by specifying the "**-image-size nx ny nz**" argument.
+ *Alternatively,* the user can start with a **blank image** by specifying the "**-image-size nx ny nz**" argument.
- This is useful in cases where it does not make sense to read an image file.)
+ This can be useful when you are using filter_mrc to calculate something that no longer needs to know what the original image looks like.)

 Users must specify the name of the new tomogram (created by applying the filter to the original tomogram)